 THE CBT PROCESS

-During the process of CBT, the therapist tends to take a very active role.
+During the process of CBT for substance abuse, the therapist tends to take a very active role.

 CBT is highly goal-oriented and focused, and the client and therapist work together as collaborators toward the mutually established goals.